 - Product Backlog: A prioritized list of everything that needed to be done in the project to finish the product and ship it to the market.
 The product backlog is derived from the requirement document.

-- Product Roadmap: The high-level definition of the project plan with estimated time frame as for when the project will be finished.
+- Product Roadmap: The high-level definition of the project plan with the estimated time frame as for when the project will be finished.

 - Release Plan: A timetable for the release of the product into the market.